 The sad truth is that many irresponsible motorists either (a) do not have any automobile insurance coverage or (b) do not have enough automobile insurance coverage to compensate innocent victims.
-Victims must often evaluate whether and in what amount they have Uninsured Motorist (UM) coverage or Underinsured Motorist (UIM) coverage.
-While the two coverages are somewhat different, they serve a similar purpose – to be a kind of safety blanket for persons injured by a negligent driver.
+Victims must often evaluate whether they have Uninsured Motorist (UM) or Underinsured Motorist (UIM) coverage, and, if so, in what amount.
+While the two coverages differ, they serve a similar purpose: providing a safety net for persons injured by a negligent driver.
 This blog discusses both types of insurance and the concept of “resident of the household” when determining auto coverage.

 Purpose of Uninsured Motorist Coverage